Kalyanakit Kitiyakara

-Mom Rajawongse Kalyanakit Kitiyakara (กัลยาณกิติ์ กิติยากร; RTGS: Kanlayanakit Kitiyakon; 1929 - 1987) was a Thai cardiothoracic surgeon who trained in England and the United States.
+Mom Rajawongse Kalyanakit Kitiyakara (กัลยาณกิติ์ กิติยากร; RTGS: Kanlayanakit Kitiyakon; 1929–1987) was a Thai cardiothoracic surgeon who trained in England and the United States.
 He was born in Bangkok to Nakkhatra Mangala, Prince of Chantaburi II and Bua Kitiyakara.
 He was the eldest brother of Sirikit, Queen of Thailand.

 Biography

 Kitiyakara began his training at Guy's Hospital Medical School in London, qualifying in 1956.
-He moved to the United States for further training and then returned to Thailand, becoming consultant cardiothoracic surgeon at the Siraraj Hospital Medical School in Bangkok.
+He moved to the United States for further training and then returned to Thailand, becoming consultant cardiothoracic surgeon at the Siriraj Hospital Medical School in Bangkok.

-In 1957 he married Arun Snidvongs na Ayudhya, with whom he had two children.
+In 1957 he married Arun Snidvongs na Ayudhya and had two children.